Ending gender-based violence

 As a woman, I have grown up in constant fear.
 Born and raised in South Africa, I grew up in a society where the apartheid state waged war on the bodies of black men and women daily.
 Violence was part of our everyday existence—in the streets, at school, and in the homes of friends and family members.
 The fear I felt was real and omnipresent.
 Even after 1994, as our new democracy took shape and I embraced my political freedom, our woundedness as a country and a people remained with us—and that fear and violence never dissipated but instead materialized in the form of toxic masculinity that affects women, girls, trans and non-binary individuals still today.

 At the Ford Foundation, we are committed to uprooting the underlying causes of injustice.
 We believe there’s no greater threat to justice than inequality—and there’s no greater threat to a woman’s equality than violence, in any shape or form.
 Gender inequality exacerbates violence, and the prevalence of violence in communities compounds inequality.
-It’s because of this that we are increasing our efforts to dismantle the structures and patriarchal systems that not only perpetuate violence against women and girls but also allow it to happen in the first place.
+It’s because of this that we are increasing our efforts to dismantle the structures and patriarchal systems that not only perpetuate gender-based violence but also allow it to happen in the first place.

-We began investing in efforts to combat violence against women and girls in 1994, just months after the the United Nations adopted the Declaration on the Elimination of Violence Against Women.
+We began investing in efforts to combat gender-based violence in 1994, just months after the the United Nations adopted the Declaration on the Elimination of Violence Against Women.
 In the declaration, violence was defined as “a manifestation of historically unequal power relations between men and women, which have led to domination over and discrimination against women by men.”
 Understanding those power dynamics and how violence, in its many forms, impacts every aspect of a woman’s life led us to partner with feminist, women-led organizations early on in places such as India, South Africa, Kenya, Brazil and the Philippines.
 We saw firsthand the different forces—social, cultural, racial, political, economic, and historical—at play that enabled structural violence to take root and how these intersectional forces worsened inequality at multiple levels, both for individuals and communities.

 A year later, in 1995, nearly 40,000 women from around the world converged in Beijing, China for the UN World Conference on Women, reaffirming that the rights of women and girls are an “inalienable, integral and indivisible part of universal human rights” and catalyzing significant shifts for many women and girls.
-Over the last 25 years, nearly 120 laws, treaties, and international declarations addressing violence against women and girls have been put into place—all due to the tireless efforts of brave women who pushed the world to recognize the scope and urgency of this issue.
+Over the last 25 years, nearly 120 laws, treaties, and international declarations addressing gender-based violence have been put into place—all due to the tireless efforts of brave women who pushed the world to recognize the scope and urgency of this issue.

 We should celebrate these women and the strides that have been made, but we must also acknowledge that the ground beneath us remains rocky.
 Just yesterday, on International Women’s Day, thousands of women and girls, including many of our grantees such as Fondo Semillas, Equis and the Instituto de Liderazgo Simone de Beauvoir, revolted across Mexico in response to the brutal deaths of Ingrid Escamilla and Fatima Cecilia Aldrighetti and a national rise in femicide.
 Hate-fueled murders of women and girls—solely because they are women or lesbian or trans—is one of the starkest ways the patriarchy asserts itself.
 Mexico, along with Brazil, tops the list for femicides in Latin America.
 Ten women are murdered daily in Mexico, mostly at the hands of men and without any repercussions (90 percent of femicides in the country go unpunished).

 Mexico is no exception.
 Across the globe, we are hearing of horrible acts of sexual violence and witnessing perpetrators—from Biodun Fatoyinbo in Nigeria whose case was dismissed to Pastor Timothy Omotoso in South Africa to Harvey Weinstein in the United States who was found guilty but acquitted of the most serious charges—perpetuate the idea that sexual violence is a crime of impunity.
-These high-profiles cases not only preserve myths about violence against women and girls, but they point out a critical failing in a criminal justice system, in which racial, power and privilege disparities are institutionalized.
+These high-profiles cases not only preserve myths about gender-based violence, but they point out a critical failing in a criminal justice system, in which racial, power and privilege disparities are institutionalized.
 It’s this very reason few women report cases of violence or trust the system to bring about restorative justice and healing, especially in black and brown communities.